tinagu945/tinagu945.github.io/_pages/about.md

 Zeqi Gu
 ======
-* Academics: Junior at Cornell University, CS major.
+* Academics: Junior at Cornell University, double major in CS and math, minor in physics.
-* Career Interests: Research in Artificial Intelligence, Deep Learning, Computer Vision.
-Considering Ph.D after graduation.
+* Career Interests: Research in Artificial Intelligence, particularly Deep Learning and Computer Vision.
+Plan to go to grad school after graduation.
+Looking for research opportunities for summer 2020.
-* ~20k lines of Python, 4k lines in Deep Learning frameworks, 1k lines of C++ & Javascript.